mmuratarat/mmuratarat.github.io/_posts/2020-04-03-bow_model_tf_idf.md

 The TF-IDF is a product of two statistics term: tern frequency and inverse document frequency.
 There are various ways for determining the exact values of both statistics.

-Before jumping to TF-IDF let's first understand Bag-of-Words (BoW) model
+Before jumping to TF-IDF, let's first understand Bag-of-Words (BoW) model

 # Bag-of-Words (BoW) model